ffgi-es/CV/README.md

 #### English as a Second Language Teacher, Spain (Sep 2013 - Jun 2019)

-I taught in a variety of contexts ranging from young children in after school academies to adults in company classes.
-This diverse nature and varying personal goals of students required the tailoring of materials and techniques to suit the indivdual needs of students so as to get the best possible results.

-Teaching has also provided experience of managing people and guiding a team towards an objective, even if sometimes unwillingly.
+I managed classes of 3 to 12 students over a variety of ages;
+creating lesson plans and materials to adapt to students’ changing needs.
+I both led and worked as part of a team to create an environment in which people felt comfortable and involved while providing clear, concise instruction and feedback.

+This experience has enabled me to become a key team player in any team, contributing and listening to others to move towards a goal.
+I am able to convey my thoughts and ideas in a precise manner with consideration for those I am communicating with.

 #### Apple Online Sales Support, Barcelona, Spain (Aug 2012 - Jan 2013)

-Providing sales support meant listening to customers requirements and desires, analising their needs and producing apropriate advice for their specific needs.
+Providing sales support meant listening to customers requirements and desires, analising their needs and producing appropriate advice for their specific needs.

 ## Hobbies